 Eligible candidates should submit the EOI Form online to the HKGBC.

-A Selection Panel involving representatives from the Green Labelling Committee of HKGBC, the Technical Review Committee of BSL and Chairs of BEAM Expert Panels will select suitable candidates based on their qualifications and experience.
+The Selection Panel involving representatives from the Green Labelling Committee of HKGBC, the Technical Review Committee of BSL and Chairs of BEAM Expert Panels will select suitable candidates based on their qualifications and experience.
 Selection will be on a competitive basis.
 The decision of the Panel shall be final.
-Candidates will be notified of the selection results in late June 2016.
+Selection meetings will normally be held twice a year.
+Candidates will be notified of the selection results when available.

 Members should inform the HKGBC if their personal information in terms of the Title, Area of Practices, etc. have been changed.